 Agile is an iterative approach that advocates building products or software incrementally instead of revealing the finished deliverables at the very end of the process.
 Compared to the traditional Waterfall approach, Agile provides businesses with a faster, more flexible, and more efficient way of managing projects and product development cycles.
 Applying Agile methods usually result in reduced time-to-market, improved customer satisfaction, and therefore a more solid market position.

-Finally, Agile has been known to have a positive impact on an organization’s culture, as Agile tenets encourage team member empowerment and constructive collaboration.
+Finally, Agile has had a positive impact on an organization’s culture, as Agile tenets encourage team member empowerment and constructive collaboration.

-Now that Agile is used by more than just software teams, let’s have a look at those industries and lines of business that have successfully adopted and implemented Agile principles.
+Now that more than just software teams use the Agile methodology, let’s have a look at those industries and lines of business that have successfully adopted and implemented the principles.

 Businesses that engage in technology development and innovation

-As Agile veers away from process enforcement and painstaking planning to embrace adaptation to evolving requirements, the framework is particularly well-suited to innovation management.
+As Agile veers away from process enforcement and painstaking planning to embrace adaptation to evolving requirements, the framework particularly benefits innovation management.
 Research and new technology development projects typically don’t follow an established pattern.
 The initial scope and requirements usually evolve over time, prototypes and proofs of concept may call for adjustments to the deliverables, and accelerating time-to-market is essential to beat the competition and stay ahead of the curve.
-Adopting flexible Agile methods provides a ready-made, all-in-one response to all these challenges.
+Adopting flexible quick methods provides a ready-made, all-in-one response to all these challenges.

 Product- and consumer-oriented organizations